Spoon Theory: Why Autism Drains My Energy 3x Faster Than Neurotypicals

 Neurotypicals process conversations automatically.
 I'm thinking about every single detail and how it's supposed to play out.

-Why Existing Apps Failed Me
+Why Current Apps Failed me

 When I'm destroyed after my shift, I need fast, reliable tracking.
 No clutter.
 No annoying pop-ups for something I'll never use.
 Just the tracker.
 Nothing else.

-To have spoons for the things I actually want to do.
 Drawing and animation are my special interests, but they require spoons I don't have because my warehouse environment drains me completely.
 Tracking my spoons and reducing sensory overload gives me more energy to engage in things that actually replenish me, rather than exhaust me.

 — Omari